HeardLibrary/digital-scholarship/code/api/python/zotero/README.md

 ## Summary

-zotero_export_tool.py is a Python script that exports the contents of a Zotero library to a series of JSON files, each of which contains 100 records.
+`zotero_export_tool.py` is a Python script that exports the contents of a Zotero library to a series of JSON files, each of which contains 100 records (or fewer for the last file).
 The output files are raw API output.
 The script is intended to be used as a component of a larger workflow that will convert the JSON files to TEI XML for ingest into a database.

 ## Current limitations